tangshuang/.hello-type/README.md

 **IfExists**

-Only the value exists will the rule works.
+Only when the value exists will the rule works.
 If there is no value, or the value is undefined, this rule can be ignored.

 - @type function